 - Increases the maximum award to $10,000 for the 2024-2025 award year, doubling the maximum Pell Grant over a period of five years thereafter to $14,000.

 “This legislation highlights a commitment to making graduate education more accessible by expanding the Pell Grant program and reforming student loans,” Suzanne T. Ortega, CGS President, said.
 “These changes ensure that individuals with exceptional financial need can meet changing workforce demands and pursue degrees essential to their career goals.”

 CGS commends Representatives Scott and Wilson for introducing this important piece of legislation that will have a big impact on all students pursuing postsecondary education, especially a graduate degree.

-The Council of Graduate Schools (CGS) is an organization of approximately 500 institutions of higher education in the United States and Canada engaged in graduate education, research, and the preparation of candidates for advanced degrees.
+The Council of Graduate Schools (CGS) is an organization of approximately 500 institutions of higher education in the United States and abroad engaged in graduate education, research, and the preparation of candidates for advanced degrees.
 The organization’s mission is to improve and advance graduate education, which it accomplishes through advocacy in the federal policy arena, research, and the development and dissemination of best practices.